lootils/uuid/README.md

 # Universally Unique Identifiers (UUID)

-This PHP library creates and verifies RFC 4122 compliant version 3, 4, and 5 UUIDs.
+This PHP library, part of [Lootils](http://github.com/mattfarina/Lootils), creates and verifies RFC 4122 compliant version 3, 4, and 5 UUIDs.

 For more information on UUIDs see